 RV Travel, A key to Economic Recovery

-Extreme measures are being taken to combat the spread of the CoronaVirus and COVID-19 disease.
-Most, if not all, US States are mandating “stay-in-place, stay safe at home” practices to thwart the spread.
-All but essential businesses and organizations are being asked to close or greatly restrict their services.
+Extreme measures were being taken in the interests of crisis control and preserving important hospital capacity.
+Most, if not all, US States mandated “stay-in-place, stay safe at home” practices.
+All but essential businesses and organizations were asked to close or greatly restrict their services.

 Travel & Hospitality Enterprises Suffering Greatly

-These necessary guidelines and restrictions have placed a huge economic burden on many individuals, families, and businesses.
+The necessary guidelines and restrictions placed a huge economic burden on many individuals, families, and businesses.
 Perhaps the businesses and people most hurt are those in the travel and hospitality sectors.

-Even when progress has been made overcoming the Coronavirus disease and stay-at-home and travel restrictions begin to soften up, I expect travel by air, ship, and rail to continue to be problematic as these means tend to involve being confined with hundreds of other people in close contact.
+Even when progress has been made overcoming the crisis and stay-at-home and travel restrictions are beginning to soften up, I expect travel by air, ship, and rail to continue to be problematic as these means tend to involve being confined with hundreds of other people in close contact.

 Restaurants and venues that normally involve larger groups of people more closely interacting, whenever they do open on a limited basis for customers, will be operating differently and certainly at a reduced volume of business to help ensure there are no rebounds of the viral disease.